Case Study by Graeme Macrae Burnet

 But for our intrepid investigator, danger comes from a most unexpected corner.
 She not only contends with Braithwaite’s influence, but from Rebecca herself.
 Can she hold true to herself?
 What does that even mean?
 Can she find out in time?

 In true Macrae Burnet style, there are stories within stories and layers of narrative reality.
 Book-ended by a framing narrative, the story chops between the diaries of Veronica’s sister and dry biographical sections on Collins Braithwaite.
-I found the latter a chore.
+I found Colin’s history a bit of a chore.

 Rebecca took a mouthful of gin.
 We had rather acquired a taste for it.
 That was one thing we had in common.
 Rebecca and I both loved gin.
 (221)